KauzClay/docs-tap/scst-policy/configuring.hbs.md

     pod/cosign created (server dry run)
     ```

-    If you are using vSphere with Tanzu or OpenShift, you must add some overrides:
+    If you are using vSphere IaaS control plane (formerly named vSphere with Tanzu) or OpenShift,
+    you must add some overrides:

     ```console
     $ kubectl run cosign \